 Serve as soon as it has become a soft-serve consistency.
 If it's left longer it will become hard but just remove and let defrost until soft and creamy before serving.

 Brown rice syrup is optional in this recipe.
 It works great without it but the rice syrup makes it very slightly less hard and also gives it a creamier mouth feel.

 Vanilla bean powder gives a far superior flavour but I am aware that it can be a little hard to get hold of.
 If you do find some, a packet lasts absolutely ages.
 I've had mine for well over a year.
 Amazon stock it if you can't find it in any local stores.
 Vanilla extract can be used instead but the finished ice cream will not be as 'custardy' in flavour.

 When it first starts defrosting it does become a little crystally but if you leave it to go past this stage it becomes really soft, creamy and delicious.
-That's when you want to eat it.
-If you would prefer a softer serve then you could add some alcohol to it when you blend it.
-Just one to two tablespoons will stop it setting so hard.
+That's when you should eat it.
+If you would prefer a softer serve thence sure to add the alcohol to it when you blend it.
+Just a couple tablespoons will stop it setting so hard.
 Vodka would be a good choice as it would be relatively flavourless in such a small amount.